Erica Nockalls at Islington Academy

 Despite her hardcore vibe and lively facial expressions, dispersed onlookers generally listened quietly, physically and emotionally unmoved.

 The show’s major sticking point was the inability to distinguish Nockalls’ lyrics from the instrumentals, making the content of her material impossible to appreciate.
 It’s as though the venue was almost too small to house such lurid tracks.
 What’s more, the singer failed to entice the audience even at the most superficial level.
 Throughout her execution of Manikin, the singer was buoyant with attitude, as she took charge of vocals and switched from violin to guitar.
 In fact, Nockalls appeared to be completely unaware of the lack of interest from her spectators, commenting on how “fun” the subdued group was, before starting the next number.

 In a last attempt to provoke a reaction, Nockalls left the audience with her newest single, Cut Them Out, but to no avail.

 While her set failed to generate the fervour expected of such a highly anticipated show, Nockalls’ performance alongside Miles Hunt and Stevie Wyatt made up for all that her intro lacked, and then some.

 Photos: Sarah Tsang

-For further information about Erica Nockalls and future events, visit here.
+For further information and future events visit Erica Nockalls’s website here.